Paul Moreira

 Paul Moreira is a French journalist and documentary filmmaker.
 He is based in Paris, France.
 He has directed several investigative documentaries in conflict zones, including Iraq, Afghanistan, Burma, Palestine, Democratic Republic of Congo and Somalia.

 Career

 Paul Moreira has contributed to the emergence of investigative journalism on French television.
-In 1999, in created "90 minutes" on Canal plus, a European television network.
-The investigations of his team collected several prestigious French awards.
-Some of their films like the one about the murder disguised as suicide of Judge Borrel contributed to reopen criminal investigations.
-Following the success of the show and at the request of the management of Canal Plus, he created a weekly slot dedicated to investigative documentaries: Lundi Investigation.
+In 1999, in created the program "90 minutes" on Canal plus, a European television network.
+The investigations of his team collected several awards.

-Award-winning movies were commissioned and broadcast.
 Like "Escadrons de la mort : l'école française" by Marie Monique Robin.
 This film got the award of the political documentary of "Audiovisual Club" of French senate in 2003, best investigative film at FIGRA, award of merit from Latin American Studies Association.

+The investigation about the suicide of Judge Borrel proved it was actually a murder and contributed to reopen criminal investigations.

+Following the success of the show and at the request of the management of Canal Plus, he created a weekly slot dedicated to investigative documentaries: Lundi Investigation.